Enowiz777/community-app.v1/README.md

 - Display what is in DB in a tabular format.

 - Take off: I need to change the useEffect so that it would upate the data everytime the data gets uploaded to db.

+20230426

+- I finished working on useEffect().
+I just make it render in the beginning and called the paint() function whenever the submit button is clicked*.
+- I need to work on the chat section but I can't because I need to first create the authentication app so that the user name informaiton will be displayed on the chat seciton when they start putting data.
+- I can move on to working on photos.
+I can upload photo from the PC and display them in a grid format.